 Moses Williams was an American artist before the United States were united.
-While he was not necessarily born a slave, his parents were; and when they were traded to Wilson Peale as payment for a painting, and when Peale subsequently emancipated them from the arrangement, The Fugitive Slave Act forced Peale to retain the Williams’ 12 year old child, Moses, into a quasi-adoption until Moses turned 28.
+While he was not necessarily born a slave, his parents were; and when they were traded to Wilson Peale as payment for a painting, and when Peale subsequently emancipated them from the arrangement, an early version of The Fugitive Slave Act forced Peale to retain the Williams’ 12 year old child, Moses, into a quasi-adoption until Moses turned 28.
 Moses was raised with Peale’s other 17 children - and while he sat at the table, he did live in a separate structure and he did not get the same education as the others.

 Peale taught Moses how to operate a special, new machine that created silhouette portraits and they set up shop in the Museum, built in 1786.
 The portraits were cheap - eight cents - and affordable to everyone, so they became fashionable.
 Moses’s work was signed “Museum,” and there were times when it was Peale at the machine, but for the most part it was the talent of Moses Williams that popularized the art form.